-Loo Break: A surprising pitfall but an easy way out: nut milk....
+Loo Break: The craze for nut milks: a surprising pitfall but an easy way out...

 Dairy is a bit of a funny and even contentious one.
 It is ok for some people, not ok for others.
 Generally speaking I am not a huge advocate (unless you have a genuine intolerance or issue) of eliminating an entire food group from my diet.
 Often this in itself can have unintended consequences.

 I am however, all about smarter choices within food groups.

 This is particularly important with dairy and its alternatives:

 Some people argue that dairy is inflammatory.
 Click here to be reminded why this isnt something you want.
 The science is mixed.
 However, like anything in life, an excess is not ideal and is especially bad if you factor in the articifical hormones/antibiotics that are routinely now added to cattle and therefore dairy products.
 Particularly bad if you’re trying to concieve and grow a healthy baby.

 Personally I include dairy in my diet, although I have reduced my intake and always go for organic.
 That being said, especially when I cant find organic I replace a lot of my dairy consumption with nut milk.

 However - switching and finding alternatives can come with its own pitfalls.
 Nut milk is no exception and can have its own set of issues: